 But that excess can very easily add up.

-Commonwealth Bank research last year found that as a country, our Christmas shopping habit costs $10.7 billion collectively.
-And we’re not even stopping to think before we put our hand in our wallet – 56% of us head to the stops or whip out the credit card online without having a spending budget in mind and a third of us don’t monitor how much we actually spend over Christmas.
+Commonwealth Bank research last year found Australians spend $10.7 billion each year at Christmas.
+And we’re not even stopping to think before we put our hand in our wallet, with 56% of us heading to the stops without having a spending budget in mind.
+A third of us don’t even monitor how much we spend over Christmas.